 This Proxy Statement is furnished to stockholders of Ocean Power Technologies, Inc., a Delaware corporation (the "Company"), in connection with the solicitation by our Board of Directors of proxies for use at our Annual Meeting of Stockholders (the "Meeting").
-The Meeting is scheduled to be held on Thursday, October 7, 2010, at 10:00 a.m., Eastern Daylight Time, at our offices located at 1590 Reed Road, Pennington, New Jersey.
-We anticipate that this Proxy Statement and the enclosed form of proxy will be mailed to stockholders on or about August 27, 2010.
+The Meeting is scheduled to be held on Thursday, October 6, 2011, at 9:00 a.m., Eastern Daylight Time, at our offices located at 1590 Reed Road, Pennington, NJ.
+We anticipate that this Proxy Statement and the enclosed form of proxy will be mailed to stockholders on or about August 26, 2011.

-At the Meeting, stockholders will be asked to vote upon: (1) the election of six directors; (2) the ratification of the selection of our independent registered public accounting firm for fiscal 2011; and (3) such other business as may properly come before the Meeting and at any adjournments thereof.
+At the Meeting, stockholders will be asked to vote upon: (1) the election of six directors; (2) the ratification of the selection of our independent registered public accounting firm for fiscal 2012; (3) the nonbinding advisory vote on executive officer compensation; (4) the nonbinding advisory vote on the frequency of future advisory votes on executive officer compensation and (5) such other business as may properly come before the Meeting and at any adjournments thereof.